 Let’s get rid of the paper all together, except for maybe post-it notes.
-Everything now happens digitally albeit on a computer or mobile device.
 Book the load, dispatch to the driver, proof of delivery, driver logs, fuel receipts all happen on a device.

 Now we can leverage a few things thanks to the advancement in wireless networks and device computing power:

 - GPS: Dispatch can know exactly where a driver is.
 As a driver I can leverage FREE mapping solutions for directions.
 Although, one would probably want to leverage a mapping solution that provides routes for large over the road trucks.

 - Calendar/Notifications: Dispatched loads can be place directly on a driver’s calendar with alerts for delivery times.
 It would not be hard to provide notifications based on weather and/or traffic data automatically.